lemeigh/webop2/README.md

 # Website Optimization

 Included are my attempts to improve the performance of the portfolio and pizza sites.
 To view - download all files.
 The portfolio is index.html and the pizzeria page is pizza.html located under the folder views.
+The portfolio can also be viewed through this [link](https://lemeigh.github.io/webop2/).

 #### Changes I Made